 Where necessary, study cases will be developed to model the relevant power system operating conditions under which the identified system security or reliability issues arise.
 Studies will quantify the extent of the RSAS issues and identify solutions to resolve them.
+Studies may also consider solutions to issues proposed by TNSPs or market participants, who will be consulted accordingly.
 These solutions are called NSCAS needs under the NER.
 In this context they are more specifically RSAS needs.